Muaadahmed/Library/README.md

                 Solution:

                 - loop through each card and reset the data attribute numbers so that they match the index of the library array.

+        - Change Reading Status:

+            1. Changes "Read" or "Not Read Yet" status on the card.
+            2. Changes "Read" or "Not Read Yet" status on the book in the Library.